hexparrot/mineos-node/README.md

 * logs all user actions to file
 * cronjobs saved to portable format cron.config
 * server can be daemonized to background
+* upstart/supervisord restart process on unhandled exceptions

 TODO
 -------

 * macro often-repeated tasks from web-ui
-* auto-restart on unhandled exceptions
 * more fully document functions

 EVENTUALLY